-- 9. GDP Reports and Records: The permittee shall maintain the following reports and records on a monthly basis and submit a summary report to the compliance authority no later than 45 days after each calendar month: total daily and monthly gas flow rates in scfm; average daily and monthly H2S concentration in the processed (cleaned) LFG in ppmv; and any GDP malfunctions and their cause along with the corrective actions taken.
-[Rules 62-4.070(3) and 62-210.200(BACT), F.A.C.] - 10.
-H2S LFG Concentration Exceedance: If an exceedance of the allowed H2S concentration of 200 ppmv from the 'cleaned' LFG from the GDP occurs, based on a 30 day rolling average, the following information must be reported within 7 days of the exceedance to the Compliance Authority: - The date that the exceedance occurred; - An explanation of the exceedance; - A description of the action taken, if any; - For any periods for which monitoring data are not available, any changes made in operation of the CEMS system during the period of data unavailability which could affect the ability of the system to record the applicable H2S concentration limit.
-Operations of the CEMS system and affected facility during periods of data unavailability are to be compared with operation of the CMS system and affected facility before and following the period of data unavailability; and, - A written statement, signed by a responsible official, certifying the accuracy and completeness of the information contained in the report.
+- 9. GDP Reports and Records: The permittee shall maintain the following reports and records on a monthly basis and submit a summary report to the compliance authority no later than 45 days after the end of each calendar quarter: total daily and monthly gas flow rates in scfm; average daily and monthly H2S or TS concentration in the processed (cleaned) LFG in ppmv; and any GDP malfunctions and their cause along with the corrective actions taken.
+[Rules 62-4.070 (3) and 62-210.200 (BACT), F.A.C.] - 10.
+H2S or TS LFG Concentration Exceedance: If an exceedance of the allowed H2S concentration of 200 ppmv or the allowed TS concentration of 210 ppmv from the 'cleaned' LFG from the GDP occurs, based on a 30 day rolling average, the following information must be reported within 7 days of the exceedance to the Compliance Authority: - The date that the exceedance occurred; - An explanation of the exceedance; - A description of the action taken, if any; - For any periods for which monitoring data are not available, any changes made in operation of the CFM system during the period of data unavailability which could affect the ability of the system to record the applicable H2S or TS concentration limit.
+Operations of the CFM and affected facility